Bili-Sakura/OpenEarthMap-SAR-diffusers/README.md

 ## Baseline Models
 <div align="justify">
 The baseline models for three different tasks on the OpenEarthMap-SAR benchmark dataset are provided as follows.
-The pre-trained parameters of each model can be downloaded from <a href="">here</a>.
+Yon can download all the pre-trained parameters of the basleine models from <a href="">here</a>.

-#### Semantic Segmentation Task
+##### Semantic Segmentation Task
-The mIoU performance of baseline models with , SAR, and SAR+Optical modalities across various labeling scenarios: pseudo labels (P), pseudo + 1 real label per region (P+R1), pseudo + 5 real labels per region (P+R5), 1 real label per region (R1), and .

 <table align="center">
     <!-- U-Net Optical -->
     <tr align="center">